Heating Problems You’ll Face in Late Winter

 Boilers remain second in popularity behind furnaces.
 Because a boiler has fewer parts than furnaces, it will more than likely need fewer repairs.
 However, any presence of water can lead to major problems.
 If you notice any leaking, or if it starts to make a rumbling noise, a professional will need to look at it.

 Heat pumps are ideal for a homeowner looking for a two-in-one way to provide comfort all year.
-This is essentially an air conditioning system that can reverse the directions it moves heat.
+This is essentially an air conditioning system that can reverse the direction it moves heat.

 Towards the end of winter, you may notice that your heat pump is stressed.
 You can tell if you hear mechanical shrieking from either the cabinet or the compressor.
 This merits a call to an HVAC professional.

-Short-cycling is a problem that applies to all heating systems.
+Short cycling is a problem that applies to all heating systems.
 This is when the heater turns on and off, causing it to never fully finish its heating cycle.
-This can be caused from blocked vents, a clogged air filter, or a malfunctioning thermostat.
+This can be caused by blocked vents, a clogged air filter, or a malfunctioning thermostat.
 Call an HVAC expert to find the cause and fix it before your heater suffers from anymore damage.

 If you’re looking for service for your furnace in Alpharetta, Georgia, or service for any type of heating system, Anytime Heating, Cooling, and Plumbing is the best heating and cooling company to call!
 We have been serving the metro-Atlanta area for over 18 years.
 Call us today at 770-504-5881!